pnkraemer/tornadox/README.md

 # tornado
-Solve ODEs probabilistically, and fast like the wind.
+Solve ODEs probabilistically, fully differentiably, and fast like the wind.